-- 16.-(1) For every flight of a relevant aircraft, the AWC holder must ensure that all the following documents are carried on board: - (a) its Certificate of Registration; - (b) its Certificate of Airworthiness; - (c) the appropriate licence for each flight crew member; - (d) the aircraft radio station licence; - (e) the journey log book or equivalent record; - (f) a noise certificate, if applicable; - (g) a certified true copy of the AWC holder's aerial work certificate, including the associated operations specifications and any other document containing the relevant approvals, authorisations, conditions and limitations, as the Director-General of Civil Aviation may require; - (h) a certified true copy of any 83 bis agreement, or the agreement summary of such an 83 bis agreement, if applicable;

-- (i) a certified true copy of the agreement for the lease, charter, or interchange or similar arrangement for the aircraft, if applicable; - (j) in the case of a Singapore registered aircraft, a copy of each certificate of maintenance review in force in respect of the aircraft; - (k) the English translation of any document required in sub-paragraph (a), (b), (f) or (h) that is written in a language other than English.
+16.-(1) For every flight of a relevant aircraft, the AWC holder must ensure that all the following documents are carried on board:

+- (a) its Certificate of Registration; - (b) its Certificate of Airworthiness; - (c) the appropriate licence for each flight crew member; - (d) the aircraft radio station licence; - (e) the journey log book or equivalent record; - (f) a noise certificate, if applicable; - (g) a certified true copy of the AWC holder's aerial work certificate, including the associated operations specifications and any other document containing the relevant approvals, authorisations, conditions and limitations, as the Director-General of Civil Aviation may require; - (h) a certified true copy of any transfer agreement under Article 83 bis of the Chicago Convention, if applicable; - (i) a certified true copy of the agreement for the lease, charter, or interchange or similar arrangement for the aircraft, if applicable; - (j) in the case of a Singapore registered aircraft, a copy of each certificate of maintenance review in force in respect of the aircraft; - (k) the English translation of any document required in sub-paragraph (a), (b) or (f) that is written in a language other than English.

-- (2) Before commencing any flight of a relevant aircraft, the AWC holder must ensure that the documents listed in paragraph (1) are in force and remain in force for the duration of the flight. - (3) Despite paragraph (1), the documents listed in that paragraph may be kept at the aerodrome of departure if it is a flight - (a) that is intended to begin and end at the same aerodrome in Singapore; and - (b) that does not include passage over the territory of any other State in its planned fight path.
+(2) Before commencing any flight of a relevant aircraft, the AWC holder must ensure that the documents listed in paragraph (1) are in force and remain in force for the duration of the flight.

+(3) Despite paragraph (1), the documents listed in that paragraph may be kept at the aerodrome of departure if it is a flight -

+- (a) that is intended to begin and end at the same aerodrome in Singapore; and - (b) that does not include passage over the territory of any other State in its planned fight path.